Gin549/DsLabProejct/doc/text.md

 - comparison with the two regressors we tune
 - comparison with / without the triangle(if we haven't reached the 4 pages with the rest)
 - comparison with/without the norm
+- comparison with the baseline on the online platform
 ## Discussion
 - what can be done more(use NN) do more gridsearccv tests(explain the time limit)
 - what went well